Lucas Richert, PhD

 George Urdang Chair in the History of Pharmacy

 Since January 2018, Richert has served as the co-editor in chief of The Social History of Alcohol and Drugs, along with David Herzberg and Nancy Campbell.
 Under the stewardship of Campbell, Herzberg, and Richert, the journal moved to the University of Chicago Press in January 2019.
-Richert also acts as the editor in chief of Pharmacy in History (American Institute of the History of Pharmacy).
+Richert also acts as the editor in chief of History of Pharmacy and Pharmaceuticals (University of Wisconsin Press).
+Previously known as Pharmacy in History, the journal was founded in 1959 and it recently formed a partnership with UW Press.

-Prior to joining UW-Madison in 2019, Richert was a Lecturer and then a Chancellor's Fellow in the University of Strathclyde's Centre for the Social History of Health and Healthcare (CSHHH).
+Richert has studied and worked in Canada, the United Kingdom, and the United States.
+Prior to joining University of Wisconsin-Madison in January 2019, Richert was a Lecturer and then a Chancellor's Fellow in the University of Strathclyde's Centre for the Social History of Health and Healthcare (CSHHH).
 Before that, he held a federally-funded Social Sciences and Humanities Research Council (SSHRC) Postdoctoral Fellowship in Canada and worked in policy at the Health Quality Council (HQC).
 Richert was awarded graduate degrees from the University of Edinburgh and University of London after beginning his academic studies at the University of Saskatchewan.

-Richert serves as the Historical Director for the American Institute of the History of Pharmacy, which is based in the UW-Madison School of Pharmacy and was established in 1941 by Urdang, Kremers, and others.
+As part of his position, Richert serves as the Historical Director for the American Institute of the History of Pharmacy, which is based in the UW-Madison School of Pharmacy and was established in 1941 by Urdang, Kremers, and others.
+The AIHP's mission is to preserve the documents of pharmacy's past and develop materials for understanding the future.
+Besides pharmacy, the AIHP holds documents related to science, medicine, and technology more broadly.
+It offers grants and public programming, as well.
+You can learn more about the Institute's awards, research collections, and publications at aihp.org.

 Dangerous Drugs & Magic Bullets